 How to Enable Android Auto Developer Mode 2026

 In 2026, more users are installing third party Android Auto apps, testing wireless adapters, and customizing their in car experience.
-Unfortunately, these apps do not appear automatically because Android Auto blocks unapproved software by default.
+These apps do not show up on their own.
+This is because Android Auto stops software, from working by default.

-Developer Mode unlocks hidden settings that allow you to:
+Developer Mode unlocks some settings that let you do things like:

 What is Android Auto Developer Mode?

-- Access to the Android Auto developer settings menu.
+• Access to the Android Auto settings menu that is just for developers.

 Why you need Developer Mode in 2026

-If you install an Android Auto compatible app outside the Play Store:
+If you install an Android Auto app from somewhere other, than the Play Store:

 App installs successfully.